miguellopezbecona/Migration-Profiler/README.md

 ## Overview
-This application is a profiler which potentially will use thread and page migration in order to improve efficiency in multi-threaded applications in manycore NUMA systems.
+The main application of this repository is a profiler which uses thread and page migration in order to improve efficiency in multi-threaded applications in manycore NUMA systems.
 It uses PEBS sampling to obtain information from hardware counters so it can analyze system's performance and make choices to improve it.
-It is heavily based on the work done by Óscar García Lorenzo for his PhD.
+Its initial implementation was heavily based on the work done by Óscar García Lorenzo for his PhD.

 Its source code is stored in `migration_tool` folder.
 The other folders are used for utils, mainly.
 The main source code includes a test OpenMP multithreaded application to be profiled called `ABC`.
 It performs a simple element by element vector product which can be very customizable with options such as array size, CPUs to be used, number of repetitions, intensity of each iteration, etc.